Deep Contradictions Remain At The Core Of The Israeli-Palestinian Conflict

 An NPR team visited both Jerusalem and Gaza and came away with six observations.
 Think of them as six "buts" — where a statement is true, but so is a contrasting statement.

 In moving its embassy, the United States supported Israel's claim to Jerusalem.
 The city has been divided since Israel's founding in 1948.
-Israel has controlled it all since a war in 1967, but its final status is supposed to be resolved through negotiations, according to the U.S. Palestinians want part of the city — or all of it, depending on whom you ask — for their own capital.
+Israel has controlled it all since a war in 1967, but its final status is supposed to be resolved through negotiations, the U.S. says.
+Palestinians want part of the city — or all of it, depending on whom you ask — for their own capital.

 While U.S. officials say the borders have yet to be determined, Israel says otherwise.
 At the embassy opening, Prime Minister Benjamin Netanyahu repeated his government's view that Jerusalem is the "eternal, undivided capital of Israel."

 For American evangelical Christians, who form much of President Trump's political base, Jerusalem is more than a distant foreign policy issue.
 They support Israel's right wing, which opposes a Palestinian state.
 At the U.S. Embassy opening Monday, religious figures onstage included an ultra-Orthodox rabbi and two American evangelical pastors, Robert Jeffress and John Hagee.
-(There was no Muslim cleric).
+(There was no Muslim cleric.)
 Although many Palestinians are Christian, they were absent from the event.

 "American Christians may be even more excited than Jews," Emma Green wrote of the embassy opening in the Atlantic.
 Some believe the return of Jews to Israel hastens the end of days; others simply feel attached to the city where it is said Jesus Christ was crucified and buried.